Pete: I am curious as to how you predict a flood date of 2900 BC.

 The root of the Hebrew word used for “sojourning” can also be used for “dwellings” or “settlements” so we could think of Exodus 12:40 meaning “The length of time throughout all the places Abraham and his posterity dwelled from when he first set out totalled 430 years.”

-The text of Exodus remarks that the Israelites marched out on the “very same day,” (Exodus 12:41) which tells us that Abraham marked that day as special and told his descendants about it too.
+The text of Exodus remarks that the Israelites marched out on the “very same day,” - "At the end of the 430 years, to the very day, all the LORD's divisions left Egypt" (Exodus 12:41), which tells us that Abraham marked that day as special and told his descendants about it too.
 The date the Israelites left Egypt was 14th Abib (Nisan) 1406 BC, which means that Abraham first started his journey on 14th Abib 1836 BC.
+(To read a little more on the 430 years see The 430 Years)

 Working backwards according to the Septuagint the patriarchal timeline looks like this: